 A student with a complaint or grievance is asked to first make a reasonable effort to resolve the issue on an informal basis with the persons involved.
-If the issue is not resolved satisfactorily, the student should meet with the Director of Student Services, Nurse Administrator, Director of Education, and/or Campus President and complete a written statement.
+If the issue is not resolved satisfactorily, the student should meet with the Student Services Department, Nurse Administrator, Director of Education, and/or Campus President and complete a written statement.

-The Director of Student Services, Nurse Administrator, Director of Education, and/or Campus President will review the question, or complaint/grievance with all parties concerned.
+The Student Services Department, Nurse Administrator, Director of Education, and/or Campus President will review the question, or complaint/grievance with all parties concerned.
 In each case, the response must be made within 48 hours of the receipt of the complaint/grievance.